Announcing the Top 10 FAIR Data Things Global Sprint

 Join us on 29-30 November 2018, for the Top 10 FAIR Data Things Global Sprint!
-The Sprint is being organised by Library Carpentry, Australian Research Data Commons and the Research Data Alliance Libraries for Research Data Interest Group in collaboration with FOSTER Open Science, OpenAire, RDA Europe, Data Management Training Clearinghouse, California Digital Library, Dryad, AARNet, and DANS.
+The Sprint is being organised by Library Carpentry, Australian Research Data Commons and the Research Data Alliance Libraries for Research Data Interest Group in collaboration with FOSTER Open Science, OpenAire, RDA Europe, Data Management Training Clearinghouse, California Digital Library, Dryad, AARNet, Center for Digital Scholarship at the Leiden University, and DANS.

 We are using this Sprint to develop Top 10 FAIR Data Things resources by research disciplines and/or themes.
 We’ve created the following primer (instructions) to help you plan and develop your resources:

 The objective is to create brief guides (stand alone, self paced training materials) that can be used by the research community to understand FAIR in different contexts as well as some initial steps to consider.

 We are also planning an introductory webinar in mid November, where you can familiarize yourself with the topic of FAIR data, the 10 things, and how the Sprint will work.
 Information about the webinar and how to register will be released shortly.

 How to Join the Sprint

 Anyone in the world can contribute, from researchers to librarians, and anyone else who works with research data or provides research data support.

 Reach out to colleagues in the research community who you would like to team up with to create the resource.
 Or, you can use the registration table to express your interest in working on a discipline/theme.

 Register yourself and/or your team by listing the discipline/theme you will be working on during the Sprint, your site/affiliation, yourself, and others you are working with here:

 You can also add a link to the collaborative doc you will be using during the Sprint if you would like to start working on your resource beforehand.